-Real Madrid football club is one of the most famous in the World.
-They are widely supported and have achieved much success over the years.
+Real Madrid football club is one of the most famous and successful clubs in the World.
+They are widely supported and have won many titles over the years.
 Cabinets full of trophies and a stadium holding over 81,000 people will attest to.
-Taking a tour of the iconic Santiago Bernabéu stadium, home of Real Madrid is one of the most popular activities to do in Madrid.
+Taking a tour of the iconic Santiago Bernabéu stadium, home of Real Madrid CF is one of the most popular activities to do in Madrid.

 This guide will give you a little inside info in what to expect when you take the Real Madrid stadium tour (without giving it all away).
 Also, some club facts, how to buy your tickets and how to get to the stadium.